Nitesh8998/Useful-Academic-Links/README.md

 # Useful-Academic-Links

-This repo has some usefull links to websites for topics, please fork add and generate a pull-request to join the party
+#### This repo has some usefull links to websites for topics, please fork, add and generate a pull-request to join the party:tada::smirk:
+#### Show your :heart: for spreading knowledge :sunglasses: :metal:

 #### Tips
 Once you visit the link, to venture into more links related to that subject/instructor/university play around with the link ,i.e change the link hierarchy